abner/vertx-gradle-recipes/README.md

 # NOTES

-> We could not upgrade to gradle 4.7 or superior because of these issues: https://github.com/vert-x3/vertx-codegen/issues/181, https://github.com/vorburger/minecraft-storeys-maker/issues/53
+> We could not upgrade to gradle 4.7 or superior because of these issues: https://github.com/vert-x3/vertx-codegen/issues/181, https://github.com/vorburger/minecraft-storeys-maker/issues/53 e https://github.com/tbroyer/gradle-errorprone-plugin-v0.0.x/issues/70

 No Service Proxy is generated

+## Vertx 3.7

+- Router.errorHandler() for managing routing related errors - instead of ValidationFailureHandler and NotImplementedHandler